History of Salisbury Community Choir

 Under Fiona Clarke’s Leadership

 Then late in 1998 Jan resigned and Fiona Clarke was appointed as Musical Director with Ann Dean as Chairman, Margaret Fleming as Secretary and Ron Collins as Treasurer.
-Ann Dean still sings in the choir now and Fiona runs the Salisbury based Babes & Ballads.
+Ann Dean still sings in the choir now.
 In many ways this was a crucial moment for the SCC.
 Fiona brought a new energy to the rehearsals and concerts, along with a dose of her unique sense of humour.
 Things moved up a notch musically and the choir became more competent and more ambitious.

 Regular concerts were held in local churches, at Stourhead Gardens, a lunchtime concert in St Paul’s Cathedral and even a concert in the cattle ring at the livestock market!
 In 2001 the choir launched into its first overseas tour with a visit to Germany, and tours to Paris and Poland followed, along with a surge in membership.